ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 order: 100
 ---

-The vast majority of image-related features is {@link TODO-overview#image-features available} out-of-the-box in all {@link builds/guides/overview ready-to-use editor builds} and does not require additional installation steps.
+The vast majority of image-related features {@link features/images-overview#image-features isavailable} out-of-the-box in all {@link builds/guides/overview ready-to-use editor builds} and does not require additional installation steps.
 If the default configuration does not match your needs or you want to create a {@link builds/guides/development/custom-builds custom editor build} you can add image features to your rich-text editor by installing the [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package:

 ```plaintext
 npm install --save @ckeditor/ckeditor5-image